 ** Percent Daily Values are based on a 2,000-calorie diet

-This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, and Selenium; and a good source of Iron, Potassium, Riboflavin, and Choline.
+This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Iron, Riboflavin, Phosphorus, and Choline.

 Locate information on Supply Chain Ordering & Pricing Details on the new tool.